SelectUSA/website/events/_posts/2014-06-17-selectusa-summer-forum.md

-        &nbsp; Whirlpool recently announced that it would move the production of a line of front-load commercial washers from abroad to Clyde, adding new jobs locally. &nbsp;This is just the latest in a series of investments that the company has been making across the country..
+        &nbsp; Whirlpool recently announced that it would move the production of a line of front-load commercial washers from abroad to Clyde, adding new jobs locally. &nbsp;This is just the latest in a series of investments that the company has been making across the country.

 &nbsp;